KeigoAlexTanaka/js-react-introduction-and-props/README.md

 ## Components and JSX

 #### Learning Objectives

-_After this lesson, students will be able to:_

 *   Identify and define React components
 *   Describe why we use components in React